ā ļø CONTENT VERIFICATION STATUS: This draft is . All citations require validation.

 The Tattvopaplavasimha

-The only surviving Charvaka text, written by Jayarashi Bhatta in the 8th century CE, is a work of radical skepticism.
-The title means "The Lion that Destroys All Categories."
+The only surviving complete work of the lineage, written by Jayarashi Bhatta (c.
+8th c.
+CE), is a text of radical skepticism whose title means "The Lion that Destroys All Categories."
 Jayarashi argues that:

-- All philosophical categories (substance, quality, action, universals) are unfounded
+- All philosophical categories (substance, quality, action, universals, causality) are unfounded

-- Even perception cannot be proven as a valid source of knowledge
+- Even perception cannot be certified as a valid source of knowledge

 - The very concept of "proof" is circular